-Ethiopia ERC ticket booking online made easy.
-Read this before Ethiopia ERC ticket booking online.
+Ethiopia train ticket reservation online made easy.
 Ethiopian rail transport is completed under the authority of National Railway Ethiopia network (ERC), which presently contains of 3 electrified standard gauge railway lines: Awash-Weldiya Railway, Weldiya-Mekelle Railway and the Addis Ababa-Djibouti Railway.
 Other lines are still in the working phase.
-There is also metro system in the country's capital, the Addis Ababa light rail.
-Online ERC Ethiopia booking made easy.
+There is also metro system in the country’s capital, the Addis Ababa light rail.
+Read this before ERC Ethiopia railway tickets booking online.

 All railways in Ethiopia are operated and owned by Ethiopian state-owned venture, the Ethiopian Railway Corporation.
 A planned legislation opens rail transport to the private sector, from the construction of rail infrastructure to the operation of the same infrastructure and on to the action of privately owned trains.

 This rail system is a light rail transport system.
 It is the first light rail and quick transit system in sub and eastern Saharan African.
 Of the 2 line rail lines, the east-west lines extends stretching from TORHILOCH to AYAT Village, and passing via Meskel Square, Legehar, Megenagna, and Mexico Square.
 The north-south line, passes via Lideta, Menelik II Square, Meskel Square, Legehar, Kaliti and Gotera.
 Trains on the north south line are white and blue, whilst on the east west line they are white and green.
 The fares cost 2-6 BIRR.
 Ethiopia train tickets can be bought at orange colored kiosks next to each station.